shelt/pyfreecoin/README.md

 ### Validation

 It's important to test the validity of data we receive.
-Although there are certain traits a block or transaction may have that make them blatanly invalid, there are certain types of validity that can't be tested for until we have a complete picture.
+Although there are certain traits a block or transaction may have that make them blatantly invalid, there are certain types of validity that can't be tested for until we have a complete picture.
 To remedy this, there are two tiers of validity: **pseudo-valid** and **chain-valid**.
 Data can be confirmed to be **pseudo-valid** at first glance.
 However, it's only until we know about the entire chain of a block or the block of a transaction that we may deem data to be **chain-valid**.

 #### Block validation (pseudo)
 * sha256(block_header) <= `target` field